bdulac/polymeria/README.md

 If you want to play with the components, the [installation with Bower is documented](http://bdulac.github.io/polymeria/installation/) in the GitHub pages.

 Because of custom elements compatibility constraints (dash needed), the model file cannot respect strictly the Eclipse UML element names.
+Another limitation is the use of namespaces in regular HTML documents.
+As a consequence, the *uml* namespace sequence using a colon is replaced with a dashed prefix followed by a dash.
+As shown in the preceding example, this has a direct consequence on elements and attributes names.

 The project started following my [discovery of the Polymer project](http://bdulac.github.io/note/web-components-polymer).
 A [post on my blog](http://bdulac.github.io/note/web-components-adapation-xml-document) details my early problems.